 If you’ve tried every acne product and nothing’s working, your issue might not be the acne itself.
 It could be your skin barrier.

-First: What Is the Skin Barrier?
+What Even Is the Skin Barrier?

 Your skin barrier is the top layer of your skin.